History of retail in Southern California: The end of the Los Angeles chains

-Today
+New paradigms

 New models of shopping centers thrived.
 Large power centers with multiple big box retailers, and older malls were demolished to make way for community centers.
 The strip mall thrived.
 A renewed Downtown Burbank as well as Third Street Promenade in Santa Monica were successes, as are the outdoor, pedestrian-oriented spaces of The Grove at Farmer's Market and Westfield Century City.
 Lifestyle centers like Irvine Spectrum Center and outlet malls like The Citadel were built.
 Many of the largest traditional enclosed shopping malls still thrive, such as South Coast Plaza, Los Cerritos Center, and Westfield Santa Anita, to name a few.
 The formerly busy retail districts of suburban downtowns such as Santa Ana, City of Orange, Burbank, North Hollywood, Riverside, and Pasadena are now often entertainment and arts districts with outdoor dining and eclectic, artsy retail mix.

-Today, no department store chains are based in Southern California except Pic ‘N’ Save and Curacao, both discount retailers targeting the Hispanic market.
+Today, no department store chains are based in Southern California except Pic 'N' Save and Curacao, both discount retailers targeting the Hispanic market.